 this is what happens when women are denied abortions

-On 21 October, 2012, a 31 year old woman, Savita Halappanavar, presented with back pain to the University Hospital Galway in Ireland.
+For those of you not yet up to speed, on 21 October 2012, a 31 year old woman named Savita Halappanavar presented with back pain to the University Hospital Galway in Ireland.
 She was 17 weeks pregnant.
 After being told by hospital staff that she was miscarrying – she was already 10 centimetres dilated and leaking amniotic fluid – and after enduring severe pain for a day, she asked for a medical termination.

 According to her husband, Praveen Halappanavar, Savita requested a termination several times over a three-day period, but she was refused each time because the foetal heartbeat was still present and, they were told, ‘this is a Catholic country’.